ccovascosta/passage-selection/README.md

 pip install -r requirements.txt
 ```

-4. Cohere API Setup (Optional)
+4. Cohere API Setup (Optional):

     To use the Cohere rerank method, you need to get an API key from Cohere:

-    4.1.
-Sign up for a free account at Cohere.
+      - Sign up for a free account at Cohere.
-    4.2.
       After signing up, go to the [API keys section](https://dashboard.cohere.com/api-keys) in your Cohere dashboard.
-    4.3.
       Copy the API key provided.
-    4.4.
       Update the API key in the [src/passage_extraction.py](https://github.com/ccovascosta/passage-selection/blob/main/src/passage_extraction.py) file:

 ```python
 cohere_client = cohere.Client('api_key')